mertcanekiz/BLG252E_2020Spring/week6/README.md

 * **Virtual and override:** Base classes may define and implement *virtual* methods, and derived classes can *override* them, which means they provide their own definition and implementation.
 At run-time, when client code calls the method, the CLR looks up the run-time type of the object, and invokes that override of the virtual method.
 In your source code you can call a method on a base class, and cause a derived class's version of the method to be executed.

-In cases where it's needed to access the Base class and its members, we use the `base` keyword.

 ---

 ### Virtual members